Treatment for cholecystitis and biliary dyskinesia.

-- Bliven or Gallbladder Complex, a broad-spectrum gallbladder formula that promotes healthy bile flow
+- Bliven or Gallbladder Complex, is a broad-spectrum gallbladder formula that promotes healthy bile flow.

 - Natural treatment.

-Out of all this treatment for cholecystitis listed above, natural treatment for cholecystitis has been proven to be effective without causing any side effects.
+Out of all these treatments for cholecystitis listed above, natural treatment for cholecystitis has been proven effective without causing any side effects.

 What is biliary dyskinesia?

-Biliary dyskinesia develops when gall stones temporarily obstruct the cystic duct or the common bile duct.
+Biliary dyskinesia develops when gallstones temporarily obstruct the cystic or common bile duct.
 Cholecystitis occurs when this obstruction is prolonged, resulting in inflammation of the gall bladder wall.

-The management of patients with biliary dyskinesia depends upon the severity of the symptoms.
-Acute and severe inflammation can result in gangrene and perforation and therefore, all patients in the acute phase need to be hospitalized and observed.
+The management of patients with biliary dyskinesia depends on the severity of the symptoms.
+Acute and severe inflammation can result in gangrene and perforation, and therefore, all patients in the acute phase need to be hospitalized and observed.
 Once the acute phase has settled down, treatment is given to reduce the inflammation, remove the obstruction, and prevent the recurrence of symptoms.

-Gallbladder Dyskinesia, or also called Biliary Dyskinesia is a disorder that affects the gallbladder or either the sphincter of Oddi.
-‘Biliary’ means bile, ‘dys’ means abnormal and ‘kinesia’ means motion.
-It is termed as a motility disorder because it causes a disturbance in the muscular contractions of the ducts that carry bile.
-Due to this disturbance, the bile does not move the way it is intended to move in the ducts.
+Gallbladder dyskinesia, also called biliary dyskinesia, is a disorder that affects the gallbladder or either the sphincter of Oddi.
+‘Biliary’ means bile; ‘dys’ means abnormal; and ‘kinesia’ means motion.
+It is termed a motility disorder because it causes a disturbance in the muscular contractions of the ducts that carry bile.
+Due to this disturbance, the bile does not move as intended in the ducts.

 In the human body, the gallbladder is a small organ that is responsible for the storage of bile before the bile is released into the small intestine.
 Since the gallbladder is located below the liver, it receives the bile produced by the liver.
 Bile is important because it helps in the breakdown of fats.
-The gallbladder is susceptible to many diseases, for example, the occurrence of gallstones, cholecystitis, and Gallbladder Dyskinesia aka Biliary Dyskinesia.
+The gallbladder is susceptible to many diseases, for example, gallstones, cholecystitis, and Gallbladder Dyskinesia, aka Biliary Dyskinesia.